A new scale of function spaces characterizing homogeneous Besov spaces: Real interpolation of -spaces

 Finally, to prove \eqref{eq: int ident l}, we apply Peetre's interpolation result \cite[Chp.\@ 5, Thm.\@ 4, p.\@ 98]{Peetre} twice, to get

 where all parameters are as in the claim.

 \end{proof}

-Lastly, we want to show that our $\Z^{p,q,r}_\beta$-spaces can be derived from real interpolation of $\T^{p,q,r}_\beta$-spaces, in the same way as Besov spaces can be derived from Triebel--Lizorkin spaces, see \cite[Thm.\@ 2.4.2]{Triebel1}.
+Lastly, we want to show that our $\Z^{p,q,r}_\beta$-spaces can be derived from real interpolation of $\T^{p,q,r}_\beta$-spaces, in the same way as Besov spaces can be derived from Triebel--Lizorkin spaces; see \cite[Thm.\@ 2.4.2]{Triebel1}.
 Recall that we did not define the scale of spaces $\T^{p,q,r}_\beta$ for $p=\infty$.
 In particular, we will not provide a characterization of $\Z^{\infty,q,r}_\beta$ by means of real interpolation of tent spaces here.
-We are going to investigate this question in future work.\\
+This is done in \cite[Prop.~3.31]{Haardt}.\\

 The characterization of $\Z^{p,q,r}_\beta$-spaces by means of tent spaces relies on the following nesting property.

 \begin{lemma} For $0<p<\infty$ and $0< q, r\leq \infty$ we have the continuous embeddings